Is Government A/R Financing Available for Small Businesses?

 Invoice factoring is a tool to fund your business operations and service your government contracts consistently.
 Your customized factoring program will provide a cash flow management plan to meet weekly, monthly, and quarterly obligations.
 Factoring removes the burden of long days outstanding (DSO) – no more waiting three months for payment.

-Invoice factoring funding can be used for virtually any business expense.
+Invoice factoring funding can be used for any business expense.
 Entrepreneurs, small businesses, and growing clients often allocate funding to increase internal resources to grow their businesses.

 Visit our previous article, “Why Companies Use A/R Factoring,” to learn more.